rafaelaqfc/Final-Project-SQL/starting_with_data.md

 <br/>

 *Question 1: What is the average amount spent per unit product price?*
 <br/>

--- *This question came out because I was trying to make sense of the average amount of the `unit_cost` and `product_cost` to see if there are any parameters between these two variables:*
+- This question came out because I was trying to make sense of the average amount of the `unit_cost` and `product_cost` to see if there are any parameters between these two variables:

 <br/>